Grossdeutschland (The Fuhrer-Guard):

 The Sonderverband 288 was raised on July 1st, 1941, at Potsdam (near Berlin).
 It was composed of units from all over Germany.
 Special Unit 288 (z.b.V.288) was known as Combat Group Menton, after its Commander.

 It originally contained crack units from all branches of the German Military, Anti-Tank Men, Alpine Troops, Engineers, and eventually even 3 of the new StuG III Assault Gun Vehicles (Modified for tropical weather).
-There was also a Company of “Brandenberger’s” train in infiltration, and special operations behind enemy lines.
+There was also a Company of “Brandenberger’s” trained in infiltration, observation, and special operations behind enemy lines.

 His uniform is the standard “Heer'“ Tropical, with special theater-made shoulder boards.
 He has graduated from the early ‘Heer’ Parachute training at Stendal and has earned the Heer Fallschermjager badge (missing in photos of my uniform).